Accommodation Information for International Students

 Note: NCI does not own or manage a student residence, nor do we offer an accommodation placement service.
 That means you are responsible for finding your own accommodation in Dublin.

-Your college years are often the most exciting of your life - and where you choose to live can have a big impact on your time in Dublin.
-Your biggest monthly expense will be for accommodation, and we estimate you should budget for the following:
+Your college years are often the most exciting of your life, and where you choose to live can greatly impact your time in Dublin.
+Your biggest monthly expense will be for accommodation, and we estimate you should budget depending on the accommodations you choose: